-Mr. Farman, 61, has been a director of the Gas Company since 1987 and of Pacific Enterprises since 1992.
-He is also a director and an executive committee member of the Los Angeles Area Chamber of Commerce, and a director of Union Bank, Sentinel Group Funds, Inc. and the National Business-Higher Education Forum.
-He is a past chairman of KCET Public Service Television, Progress L.A., Inc., the American Gas Association and the Natural Gas Council, and a member of the Pacific Coast Gas Association and the National Petroleum Council.
+Mr. Farman, 61, is a director and executive committee member of the Los Angeles Area Chamber of Commerce, and director of Union Bank, Sentinel Group Funds, Inc. and the National Business-Higher Education Forum.
+He is a past chairman of KCET Public Television, Progress L.A., Inc., the American Gas Association and the Natural Gas Council, and a member of the Pacific Coast Gas Association and the National Petroleum Council.

-Committees: Debt Financing,

-Executive, and Public Policy
+Committees: Debt Financing, Executive, and Public Policy